 A warm-up selection of those who DIDN’T make the cut

 Any surprises?
 Continue reading LISTEN: NOT QUITE Pearl’s MIXTAPE

 BLKOUT: Welcome to BLKOUT_UK.
 Tell our readers who you are LLOYD: I’m Lloyd.
 I’m a 56 year old Black gay man BLKOUT: Where are you from?
 LLOYD: I was born in Islington, North London . . .
-My parents originate … Continue reading WATCH THIS SPACE: LLOYD YOUNG & ‘THE BLACK EXPERIENCE’
+My parents originate from Jamaica.
+They arrived in the UK in the early 1950s – they’re from the group now labelled the Windrush Generation.
+BLKOUT: Intrigued by the name of … Continue reading WATCH THIS SPACE: LLOYD YOUNG & ‘THE BLACK EXPERIENCE’

 Pearl’s Return; a recyclable, popup event, art, and social club – reviving a lost Black gay bar from 1970s Brixton, to create a networked destination for expression, connections, and Black LGBTQ+ joy Continue reading PLEDGE: PEARL’S RETURN

 Later today (Sun 6th Dec) we launch our new regular event format – A S S E M B L Y

 Join us for an engaging, action-focused review of UK based, Black heritage and history interventions, and where our Black queer lives – starting at 6pm

 Join us for informal, lively discussions, focused debate, chat, and connection.
 Join us where Black Queer experiences move from the margins to centre stage (without apology).